 Since the beginning of time, the fear of aging has preoccupied mankind.
 Only recently we are gaining insights into important clues about biological process of aging.
-In this course we will focus on some of the ideas about aging put forward by early alchemists to modern molecular biologists.
-Biological principles behind anti-aging, aging intervention agents, and lifestyle options will be discussed.
+In this course we will focus on some of the ideas about aging put forward by early alchemists to modern molec-